-Step 4: Swipe downwards and two options will be revealed at the top of the Notification Center: Night Shift and Do Not Disturb.
+Step 4: Swipe downward, and two options will be revealed at the top of the Notification Center: Night Shift and Do Not Disturb.

 Step 5: Click the dial next to Do Not Disturb to turn it on.
 As with the previous method, this will enable it until midnight or until you decide to switch it off.

-If you know you’ll be busy at set times during the day and don’t want notifications pestering you during this period, you can schedule Do Not Disturb to turn on automatically.
+If you tend to be busy during the same time period on most days and don’t want to be bothered by notifications, you can schedule Do Not Disturb to turn on automatically.